-- 54. Plaintiff incorporates the preceding paragraphs as though fully set forth herein. - 55.
-Under the Federal Constitution, the state and its actors may not deprive citizens of life, liberty, or property without due process of law. - 56.
-The Due Process clauses of the United States Constitution protect against state action which is arbitrary and capricious.
-Due process additionally protects against state action that violates fundamental rights, or that shocks the Court's conscience. - 57.
-Defendant the Department of Revenue and its officers are charged with directly administering the conservation easement program in Colorado. - 58.
-Defendant the Department of Revenue had procedures in place to permit fair adjudication of state tax issues, including those related to conservation easements. - 59.
-Defendant the Department of Revenue and its officers have not adhered to those procedures, have attempted to retrospectively apply new statutes and regulations, and have ignored clearly established law in arbitrarily denying tax credits to conservation easement donors. - 60.
-Defendant the Department of Revenue and its hearing officers have engaged in various procedural irregularities, such as using the "Phase Approach" in an ex post facto fashion, requiring second and third appraisals (apparently fishing for a predetermined result that would reduce or eliminate tax credits), and preventing taxpayers from presenting various legal and factual issues in administrative proceedings concerning the denial of conservation easement tax credits.
+- 64. Plaintiff incorporates the preceding paragraphs as though fully set forth herein. - 65.
+Under the Colorado Constitution the state and its actors may not deprive citizens of life, liberty, or property without due process of law. - 66.
+Defendants are charged with directly administering the conservation easement program in Colorado. - 67.
+The Department of Revenue had procedures in place to permit fair adjudication of state tax issues, including those related to conservation easements.
+Defendants are charged with carrying out those procedures fairly and in a manner that meets constitutional requirements. - 68.
+The Department of Revenue and more specifically its employees like Defendant Van Wyke have not adhered to those procedures, have attempted to retrospectively apply new statutes and regulations, and have ignored clearly established law in arbitrarily denying tax credits to conservation easement donors. - 69.
+The Department of Revenue and its hearing officers have engaged in various procedural irregularities, such as using the "Phase Approach" in an expost facto fashion, requiring second and third appraisals (apparently fishing for a predetermined result that would reduce or eliminate tax credits), and preventing taxpayers from presenting various legal and factual issues in administrative proceedings concerning the denial of conservation easement tax credits.

-61. Defendant the Department of Revenue has deprived taxpayers of valuable property interests and has denied those taxpayers a fair, non-biased process to litigate appeals before an impartial officer.
+70. Defendant Van Wyke and Defendants Does, individually and in their official capacities have deprived taxpayers of valuable property interests and has denied those taxpayers a fair, non-biased process to litigate appeals before an impartial officer.
+Defendants Does are also responsible for administering programs that directly or indirectly impact the Colorado conservation easement program and have acted arbitrarily and in violation of fundamental rights of Plaintiff and others similarly situated.

-WHEREFORE, Plaintiff seeks judgment against Defendants the State of Colorado and the Department of Revenue for injunctive prospective injunctive relief, including: (i) an order forever enjoining the State or any of its subdivisions from retroactively challenging the conservation easement tax credits of the hundreds of taxpayers represented by Plaintiff on the basis of the lack of "extinguishment" and "proceeds" language in the conveyances; (ii) an order requiring the Department of Revenue to afford tax payers a full and fair opportunity to be heard by an impartial hearing officer; (iii) an order forever enjoining the Department of Revenue from retroactively throwing out appraisals that were obtained pursuant to lawful methods from appraisers who were licensed at the time the appraisal was conducted; (iv) an order requiring the Department of Revenue to apply the pre-2011 procedures to an subsequent challenges of tax credits which were claimed before the enactment of the 2011 laws; and (v) an order requiring Defendants to pay Plaintiff's costs and attorneys' fees for bringing this action.
+WHEREFORE, Plaintiff seeks judgment against Defendants for injunctive prospective injunctive relief, including: (i) an order forever enjoining the Defendants from retroactively challenging the conservation easement tax credits of the hundreds of taxpayers represented by Plaintiff on the basis of the lack of "extinguishment" and "proceeds" language in the conveyances; (ii) an order forever enjoining the Defendant from retroactively throwing out appraisals that were obtained pursuant to lawful methods from appraisers who were licensed at the time the appraisal was conducted; (iii) an order requiring Defendant to apply the pre-2011 procedures including recognizing any allowed IRS credit amounts to an subsequent challenges of tax credits which were claimed before the enactment of the 2011 laws; and (iv) an order requiring Defendant to pay Plaintiff's costs and attorneys' fees for bringing this action.